DwarakanathAkkala/Travel-Itinerary-Planner/README.md

 -   **Leaflet.js:** Open-source library for the interactive map display.
 -   **OpenStreetMap:** Provides the free map tile layers for Leaflet.
 -   **Nominatim API:** A free geocoding service from OpenStreetMap to convert location names into latitude/longitude coordinates.
+-   **Web Share API:** A browser API for accessing a device's native sharing capabilities.
 -   **Leaflet Routing Machine:** Plugin for Leaflet to calculate and display routes on the map.

 ## API Endpoints